-Patient 1.
-Patient 2.
-Patient 3.
-This patient 2.
-Patient 3.
-This patient 3.
-Patient 3.
-Patient 3.
-This patient 3.
-Patient 4.
-Patient 4.
+Patient 4 Personal This Personal Intermediate risk prostate cancer and was due to have radical prostatectomy last week in Craigavon. operation was cancelled and has been in contact with media.
+There is no issue with the treatment offered.
+When I met on Monday I was going to offer Personal Information However as is customary with patients with prostate cancer there a date for surgery are many options for treatment and after discussion has chosen to explore brachytherapy.
 Patient 5.
-Patient 5.
-Patient 5.
-Patient 6.
-Patient a date for surgery and a date for surgery and a date for surgery are many options for treatment and after discussion has chosen to explore brachytherapy.
-Patient 5.
 This has low - intermediate prostate cancer and had been scheduled for radical prostatectomy (no date in CAH).
 There is no issue with the treatment offered.
 However, is overweight, type II DM, and has had previous endoscopic prostate surgery that would make a radical prostatectomy technically more difficult with poorer outcomes by all measurements (continence, cancer margin status, blood loss, length of stay).
-After discussion has opted for radiation treatment - equally effective but much less morbidity.
+After discussion a has opted for radiation treatment - equally effective but much less morbidity.